Tax Sale Purpose

 Anyone interested in bidding on property must be registered with the Delinquent Tax Office prior to bidding.
 Only registered bidders will be recognized at the Tax Sale.
 Pre-registration will be available one month prior to sale in the Delinquent Tax Office or online at www.oconeesc.com.
 Although pre-registration is strongly encouraged, bidder registration will be available the day of the tax sale.
 All bidders will be required to show a photo I.D.

 Property will be auctioned in alphabetical order to the highest bidder and must be paid for with cash, money order or certified check by 4:30 pm on the day of the sale.
 Payments must be the exact amount of the bid, no refunds will be issued.
-Should the bid amount not be paid by that time, the defaulting bidder is liable for three hundred dollars damages per parcel which may be collected by the Delinquent Tax Collector.
+Should the bid amount not be paid by that time, the defaulting bidder is liable for five hundred dollars damages per parcel which may be collected by the Delinquent Tax Collector.
 The county will not accept bidder registrations for future tax sale from anyone defaulting on a bid.

 If there is no bid, the property will be considered purchased by the county's Forfeited Land Commission for the amount of the taxes, penalties and costs.